It’s time for men to begin step up courageously and take the initiative as husbands and fathers.

 –From an advertisement for Dockers jeans

 Initiative is the essence of manhood.
-Nothing comes to the man who is passive, except failure.
+Nothing comes to the man who is passive ... nothing … except failure.

-Men are not meant to be spectators.
-Real men accept responsibility rather than making excuses and look for solutions instead of casting blame.
+Men were not designed by God to be spectators, sitting on the sidelines.
+Real men embrace responsibility rather than making excuses and look for solutions instead of casting blame.

 Why is it that some men initiate great tasks and conquer overwhelming obstacles at work and remain so passive in relationships or in leading at home?
 It’s like it’s a disease that infects the male species.